Mayukh-Banik/MatVecNew/README.md

         sudo apt install nvidia-cuda-toolkit
         ```

         Note: The version in the repository may be outdated.
-Custom installation methods may be necessary.
+Custom installation methods may be necessary, current version is 11.6, ensure CUDA is >= 12.

 6. Install CMake: